Economics Scholarships and Aid

 Scholarship applications are due at the end of of March.
 The fillable application form is below.

-These awards are given to an economics major, and a graduate student with the highest GPA in one of the STEM degrees in economics: Bachelor of Science in Quantitative Economics, Master of Science in Applied Econometrics, Combined B.S. + M.S. in Quantitative Economics.
+The STEM in Economics scholarship awards are given to an economics undergraduate major, and an economics graduate student, with the highest GPAs in one of the STEM degrees in economics: Bachelor of Science in Quantitative Economics, Master of Science in Applied Econometrics, Combined B.S. + M.S. in Quantitative Economics.

 Daniel Adubiri Gyimah